-From the late 1970s and through the 1980s other deep-sea fish species were targeted, in particular orange roughy, longnose grenadier and other miscellaneous grenadiers (listed by FAO as “grenadiers nei”) and by 1990, the Patagonian toothfish.
-The 1980s and ‘90s also represent a period where the disparity between reported and unreported estimates was the largest.
-As will be noted below, these two decades saw very large landings of longfin codling by Russia, and massive under-reporting of orange roughy by New Zealand, and systematic under-reporting of Greenland halibut being caught in the North Atlantic.
+From the late 1970s and through the 1980s other deep-sea fish species were targeted, in particular Orange roughy, Longnose grenadier and other miscellaneous grenadiers (listed by FAO as “Grenadiers nei”) and by 1990, the Patagonian toothfish.
+The 1980s and ‘90s also represent a period where the disparity between reported landings and total catch estimates was the largest.
+As will be noted below, these two decades saw very large landings of Longfin codling by Russia, and up to 50% under-reporting of Orange roughy by New Zealand, and systematic under-reporting of Greenland halibut being caught in the North Atlantic.

-The diversification of countries fishing in the deep sea and of species being reported increase, while the trend for under-reporting decreases during the 1990s and into the 2000s.
-At the same time the global catch numbers decrease to about half of peak values from the 1980s.
-This pattern is correlated with a decrease in landings from the SW Pacific, which consisted mostly of grenadiers and orange roughy, and an increase in catches from the NE Atlantic where the diversity of the catch increased as well as the tonnage (Fig. 2).
-In the NW Pacific the large reduction in catch, which buoyed the values in the 1980s and ‘90s, was due to the probably over-exploitation of longfin codling.
-This species was replaced by catches of Ggrenadiers (mostly popeye and giant, although not specifically reported) and Greenland halibut from the Bering Sea. simply
+The diversification of countries fishing in the deep sea and of species landings being reported increase, while the trend for under-reporting decreases during the 1990s and into the 2000s.
+At the same time the global catch numbers decrease to about half of peak values seen in the 1980s.
+This pattern is correlated with a decrease in landings from the SW Pacific, which consisted mostly of Grenadiers and Orange roughy, and an increase in catches from the NE Atlantic where the diversity as well as the tonnage of the catch increased (Fig. 2).
+In the NW Pacific the large reduction in catch, which buoyed the values in the 1980s and ‘90s, was due to the heavy exploitation of Longfin codling.
+This species was replaced by catches of Grenadiers (mostly Popeye and Giant, although not specifically reported) and Greenland halibut from the Bering Sea.

+Comparisons between the FAO records and the reconstructed catches show a steady increase in both data series for the number of species being caught, or at least recorded (Fig. 3).
+This can be expected in the FAO data series, as a large number of species were not reported in the past, because of different regulation or the species were often grouped under a category of “nei”.
+However, the reconstructions also show an increase in the diversity of species being caught, with an increase of up to 30 species from the 1950s to the modern era, where the data sets converge.
+This implies that a true diversification in the species targeted is likely and it is not simply an artefact caused by regulations leading to ungrouping of species.